mcndubuisi/minimax/README.md

 A player wins if they have 3 in a row (vertically, horizonatally, or diagonally).

 ### Rubric
-You will be graded on your agen's ability to win the game.
+You will be graded on your agent's ability to win the game.

 |                   | 0 points | 1 point | 2 points | 3 points | 4 points |
 |-------------------|----------|---------|----------|----------|----------|